antononcube/Python-Regressiolyzer/docs/Rapid-specification-of-regression-workflows.md

 ### Summary of `Regressionizer` features

-- The class `Regressionizer` allows for rapid and specification regression workflows.
+- The class `Regressionizer` facilitates rapid specifications of regressions workflows.
   - To quickly specify:
-    - data rescaling and summary,
+    - data rescaling and summary
-    - regression computations,
+    - regression computations
     - outliers finding
     - conditional Cumulative Distribution Functions (CDFs) reconstruction
-    - visualization of data, fits, residual errors, outliers, CDFs
+    - plotting of data, fits, residual errors, outliers, CDFs

-- `Regressionizer` works with data frames, numpy arrays, and lists of numbers, and lists of numeric pairs.
+- `Regressionizer` works with data frames, numpy arrays, lists of numbers, and lists of numeric pairs.

-- The curves computed with quantile regression are called **regression quantiles**.
+- The curves computed with Quantile Regression are called **regression quantiles**.

 - `Regressionizer` has three regression methods:
   - `quantile_regression`
   - `quantile_regression_fit`
   - `least_squares_fit`

-- The regression quantiles computed with the method `quantile_regression` correspond to the specified probabilities
+- The regression quantiles computed with the methods `quantile_regression` and `quantile_regression_fit` correspond to probabilities specified with the argument `probs`.
-  - The regression quantiles are linear combinations of B-splines generated over the specified knots.

-- In other words, the method`quantile_regression` computes fits using a B-spline functions basis.
+- The method`quantile_regression` computes fits using a B-spline functions basis.
-  - The basis is specified with the `knots` argument and the option `order`.
+  - The basis is specified with the arguments `knots` and `order`.
   - `order` is 3 by default.

-- The methods `quantile_regession_fit` and `least_squares_fit` require a list of basis functions (to fit with.)
+- The methods `quantile_regession_fit` and `least_squares_fit` use lists of basis functions to fit with specified with the argument `funcs`.

 ### Workflows flowchart